 Don’t read the reviews though …

 I’m half-joking here.
 I might add “read at your own risk” and elaborate with “don’t seek out reviews of your work; let them come to you.”
 Someone Tweets to you or @’s you their review chances are they liked the book and want you to know.
-That said there were a few assholes who didn’t like Magicians Impossible and directly linked their review to me so i could read it.
+That said there were a few assholes who didn’t like Magicians Impossible and directly linked their review to me so I could read it.
 What kind of person does that?
-Assholes.
-The answer is assholes.
+Assholes, that’s who.
 But if your agent or your editor or your publicist sends you a review it’s probably a glowing one and you should read it because it will lift your mood.
 But I honestly do not go seeking reviews of my work for two specific reasons; 1.
-If it’s a glowing review that calls me brilliand and my book the bets thing they’ve read ever, I might start to believe it, and 2.
+If it’s a glowing review that calls me brilliant and my book the best thing they’ve read ever, I might start to believe it, and 2.
 If it’s a brutally negative review that calls me a talentless hack and the book is the worst they’ve ever read, I’m probably going to believe that too.
-So for me, it’s best to just accept that the book is out there in the wild, it’s not going to change, that it is what it is, and move on.
+So for me, it’s best to just accept that the book is out there in the wild, that it is what it is, and move on.

 Social media is a horrible time-suck but you need to do it.

 I complain about social media a lot, but for an author you really need to be on it.
 I know from fact that many people who bought Magicians did so because they heard about it on social media and if I hadn’t made repeated mentions of the book, where to buy it, and where I would be appearing, those copies wouldn’t have been sold.
 But it helps to use your social media judiciously and not just be a “buy my book please” type of writer.
 Save that for your personal website.
 Also, please buy my book.

 Don’t have a website?
 Get one and keep it current.